Arsk: History

-It was founded at the end of the 14th century by Volga Bulgarians.
+It was founded at the end of the 14th century.
 It was the seat of Archa Darugha (a type of subdivision) during the Khanate of Kazan period.
 Even though the town was located in the area mostly populated by Tatars, the larger part of the darughas population was Udmurt.
-It is possible that earlier population of this area was also Finnic, who later assimilated with the Tatars.
+It is possible that earlier population of this area was also Finno-Ugric, who later assimilated with the Tatars.

 Arsk was one of the strongest forts in the khanate.
 In 1506, it was the site of the Battles of Arsk Field, in which Tatar forces were defeated by the Russians but later turned the tables and won one of their most significant victories in the course of the Russo-Kazan Wars.

 Arsk was captured by the Russian army under Prince Vorotynsky in 1552, the same year when Kazan itself was captured.
 In 1606, it was rebuilt as a Russian fortress.
 In 1708–1796, it was the seat of Arsky Uyezd.
 In 1781, it was granted town status.
 In 1918, it was taken in an anti-Bolshevik peasant rebellion.
 In 1920–1930, it was the administrative center of Arsky Kanton; when the kantons were abolished in 1930, it became the administrative center of the newly formed Arsky District.
 In 1938, it was demoted in status to that of an urban-type settlement.
 On June 27, 2008, it was granted town status again.